bkkuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. Manager <ins>list tasks (UC2)</ins>.
-2. Manager requests to set a due date for a task.
+2. Manager requests to mark a task as completed, in progress, or yet to start.
-3. TeamScape set a due date for a task.
+3. TeamScape mark the task by the given status.

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The given task index is invalid.

-    * 3a1.
+    * 1a1.
 TeamScape shows an error message.

       Use case resumes at step 2.

-* 3b.
-The due date format is invalid.
+* 2a.
+The status is invalid.

-    * 3b1.
+    * 2a1.
 TeamScape shows an error message.

       Use case resumes at step 2.